 •Cookers, fridge freezers and washing machines

 The Consolidated Charity of Burton upon Trent does not award grants to clear debt.

-Applications must be supported by a support worker or other suitable professional (eg Social Worker, Probation Officer, Tenancy Support Worker, Health Visitor).
+Applications must be supported by a support worker or other suitable professional (eg Social Worker, Local Councillor, Probation Officer, Tenancy Support Worker, Health Visitor).
 The letter of support should contain a detailed reason why the applicant needs assistance and should clearly state the items that are needed.
 The letter must be on headed paper and signed by the person supporting the application.